-Play: In the Play tab, depending on region, children can find apps that are already installed on their device, as well as Google Kids Space recommended apps that are free to install and teacher-approved.
-You can choose to allow your child to download free to install, teacher-approved apps through Google Kids Space without prior approval or to require pre-installation parental approval.
+Play: In the Play tab, depending on region, children can find apps that are already installed on their device, as well as Google Kids Space recommended apps that are teacher-approved and can be installed at no charge.
+You can choose to allow your child to download and install teacher-approved apps at no charge through Google Kids Space without prior approval or to require pre-installation parental approval.
 We explain how recommended apps are selected below.
 You can install apps beyond those recommended by Google Kids Space through the Google Play store, available through the Parent menu.

-Read: In the Read tab, depending on region, children will have access to free books that were selected by experts.
-Some of these books are specially licensed from publishers specifically for Google Kids Space and otherwise would not be freely accessible.
+Read: In the Read tab, depending on region, children will have access to books at no charge that were selected by experts.
+Some of these books are specially licensed from publishers specifically for Google Kids Space and otherwise would not be accessible at no charge.
 Children will also have access to books purchased through Google Play Books, or children's books that were added to their family library.

 Watch: In the Watch tab, depending on region, children can access recommended videos sourced from YouTube Kids.
 You must set up YouTube Kids before your child can access recommended Watch content.